richardbiely/gaia-ecs/README.md

 ### Bulk editing

 Adding an entity to entity means it becomes a part of a new archetype.
 Like mentioned [previously](#implementation), becoming a part of a new archetype means that all data associated with the entity needs to be moved to a new place.
 The more ids in the archetype the slower the move (empty components/tags are an exception because they do not carry any data).
-For this reason it is not advised to perform large number of separate additons / removals per frame.
+For this reason it is not advised to perform large number of separate additions / removals per frame.

 Instead, when adding or removing multiple entities/components at once it is more efficient doing it via bulk operations.
 This way only one archetype movement is performed in total rather than one per added/removed entity.